solmazkh114/BikeSharing_FlaskAPI/README.md

 The aim of this project is to provide a pipeline for predicting the bike rental request, and then create a Flask web API using the trained pipeline.

 This repository contains a *BikeSharing.ipynb* notebook and a *deploy* repository.
 The Notebook contains all preprocessing, exploratory data analysis and model training and evaluation steps.
 Actually, this is the main notebook where we found out about the preprocessing steps needed before model training and the best model.
-The deploy folder contians three main scripts:
+The deploy folder contains three main scripts:
 - run.py
 - preprocess.py
 - index.html